mnaberez/py65/README.markdown

 These people are responsible for Py65:

- - [Mike Naberezny](http://github.com/mnaberez) is the original author of Py65 and is the primary maintainer.
+ - [Mike Naberezny](https://github.com/mnaberez) is the original author of Py65 and is the primary maintainer.

- - [Oscar Lindberg](http://github.com/offe) started the 65C02 simulation
+ - [Oscar Lindberg](https://github.com/offe) started the 65C02 simulation
    module and contributed greatly to its implementation.

- - [Ed Spittles](http://github.com/biged) wrote the 65Org16 simulation module
+ - [Ed Spittles](https://github.com/biged) wrote the 65Org16 simulation module
    and provided many useful issue reports and patches.

+ - [David Beazley](https://github.com/dabeaz) did the initial port of Py65 to Python 3.